-When you want to cover dark under eyes or spots, it’s essential to use something different from what you used to cover your blemishes.
+When you want to cover dark under the eyes or spots, it’s essential to use something different from what you used to cover your blemishes.
 Color-correcting Concealers come in handy here.
-It is essential to know what color cancels out each other so that you can enjoy the full effect.
+Knowing what color cancels out each other is essential to enjoy the full effect.

-- Dark circles/pigmentation: Peach or orange-pink will be just perfect for correcting this.
+- Dark circles/pigmentation: Peach or orange pink will be perfect for correcting this.

-- Redness: Green is useful here, especially when you have skin irritations and acne.
+- Redness: Green is useful here, especially with skin irritations and acne.

 - Sallow/yellow skin: Lavender cancels out yellowish tones.